Cattolica: Languages and dialects

 In addition to Italian, in Cattolica a local variant of the Romagnolo dialect is spoken.
-Even if it's located right next to Marche, this is not considered a border area from a linguistic point of view, since the dialect spoken across the border is classified within the Emilia-Romagna continuum.
+Even though it is located right next to Marche, this is not considered a border area from a linguistic point of view, since the dialect spoken across the border is classified within the Emilia-Romagna continuum.

 Theatre

 The "Teatro della Regina" offers a full season of performances with many different genres during the year.

 Also in Snaporaz cinema theatre shows and artistic performances are held.